jalder/mongo-atlas-vault-user-wait/README.md

 For anything other than PoC or sandbox, I recommend building and maintaining this image in an in-house registry.

-Push to your registry of choice and update the initContainer's image path in the example patch snippet below.
+Push to your registry and update the initContainer's image path in the example patch snippet below.

 ```
   initContainers: